cmollekopf/kube-project-com/join.md

 -->
 While Kube builds on a lot of experience from KDEPIM Kontact, it is in many ways a fresh start that allowed us to get rid of the cruft and work with cutting edge technologies.
 We're trying to reuse what we can and not unnecessarily rebuild things that are already existing, but we're also comitted to only build on things we believe are stable enough and maintainable so we have a solid foundation.

-Kube (and the underlying Sink) are primarily written in modern C++ and Qt, with QtQuick used for the UID.
+Kube (and the underlying Sink) are primarily written in modern C++ and Qt, with QtQuick used for the UI.

 ### QtQuick
 The UI is completely written in QtQuick, which gives us not only a clean separation between UI and core, but also allows us to write different UI's for different formfactors in the future.